 Business culture in Vietnam

-Vietnamese business culture is very hierarchical.
-Respect should be shown towards elders and senior figures at all times.
+Business culture in Vietnam is very hierarchical.
+You should show respect towards elders and senior figures at all times.

 Greeting

-When addressing business colleagues, it's important to use appropriate titles followed by the person’s first name rather than surname.
+When addressing your business colleagues in Vietnam, it’s important to use appropriate titles followed by the person’s given name rather than their family name.
 When greeting older colleagues, it is best to bow slightly; younger businesspeople will greet each other with a firm handshake.

 Relationships and networking

-Personal relationships are indispensable to successful business partnerships in Vietnam, so expats should expect to invest a considerable amount of time getting to know their business associates.
-In fact, it isn't uncommon for no actual business to be discussed at initial meetings.
+Personal relationships are key to successful business partnerships in Vietnam, so expect to invest a considerable amount of time getting to know your business associates.
+In fact, it isn’t uncommon for no actual business to be discussed at initial meetings.

 Business cards are exchanged at initial meetings and should be presented with both hands.
-When receiving a business card, expats should show proper respect for it and not simply glance at it and put it in their pocket.
+When giving cards to multiple people, present to the most senior person first with a slight bow.
+When receiving a business card, you should show proper respect for it and not simply glance at it and put it in your pocket.

 Networking is essential in Vietnam.
 Vietnamese businesspeople prefer to work with those recommended by a friend or business contact rather than be approached directly.
-Expats doing business in Vietnam will soon find that a broad social network does wonders for their business success.
+You’ll soon find that a broad social network does wonders for your business success.

 Saving face

 Trust is also important in Vietnam.
-Business people take each other at their word, and therefore expats should never make promises they cannot keep.
-Backtracking on an agreement will impact negatively on one’s reputation and create difficulty when it comes to future business proceedings.
+Business people take each other at their word, and therefore, you should never make promises you cannot keep.
+Backtracking on an agreement will have a negative impact on your reputation and create difficulty when it comes to future business proceedings.

 Timekeeping